2024/25 winners of Step into the NHS primary schools competition

 National winner

-We held a Winners' Day in June where our ten regional winners showcased their entries virtually to our NHS judges: orthoptist Sajida Hanif, clinical scientist Kade Flowers, corporate finance business partner Sophia van Wyk and physiotherapist Chloe Charles.
+We held a Winners' Day in June where our seven regional winners showcased their entries virtually to our NHS judges:

-They crowned Aarna, a year 5 pupil from Elmridge Primary School in Altrincham, Greater Manchester, as our national winner!
+The judges crowned Freddie, a year 5 pupil from Huddersfield Grammar School as our national winner!

-Aarna scoops this year's top prize of a £50 Amazon voucher, goody bag, and a framed 'national winner' certificate and class prize.
-Her entry will also be displayed in public for the school's local community to see.
-Well done Aarna!
+Freddie wins this year’s top prize of £50 Amazon voucher, goody bag and a framed national winner certificate.
+His entry will also be displayed in his local community for all to see.
+Big well done to Freddie.

 Regional winners

-We received some fantastic entries from all over England, and chose the best from each region.
-Each regional winner receives a 'regional winner' certificate, a £25 Amazon voucher and an exciting goody bag.
-Highly commended and 'best in school' certificates have also been awarded.
+We received so many fantastic entries from all over England, and had the difficult task of choosing our regional winners.
+Each regional winner receives a certificate, a £25 Amazon voucher and an exciting goody bag.
+Highly commended certificates have also been awarded.

 East of England